Royal Brecknockshire Militia: Ireland

-In 1811 an Act of Parliament allowed English and Welsh militia units to serve in Ireland, and the Royal Monmouth & Brecon accepted this liability.
+The Interchange Act 1811 passed in July allowed English and Welsh militia regiments to serve in Ireland, and the Royal Monmouth & Brecon accepted this liability.
 After Irish militia units had arrived to join the Bristol garrison, the regiment embarked on 17 July 1813.
 The Duke of Beaufort remained behind because of his parliamentary duties.
 The regiment reached Dublin on 23 July and marched out to Tullamore, arriving on 27 July.
 From Tullamore a number of small detachments were stationed in surrounding towns.
 The men were subjected to 'frequent insults', and regimental orders issued in August instructed sentries: 'If any person or persons approach at Night to ask Questions, the reply must be "Stand Off I am loaded",' though the colonel expressed confidence that his men would not fire 'unless compelled to do so in their own Personal Defence or to Protect property which may be intrusted to their charge'.

 Although the war was coming to an end, large numbers of volunteers were still required for the regular army and on 8 January 1814 four officers and 149 ORs left to join the 1st Foot Guards, 51st Foot, Royal Waggon Train and other units.
 By 1 April 1814 the regiment's strength was 387, then a further officer and 27 men left on 7 April 1814, mainly for the 51st Foot.
 Napoleon abdicated on 6 April, and militia recruitment was suspended on 16 April.

 However, Ireland was still in a disturbed state and the regiment's outlying detachments were engaged in a number of skirmishes, with several men being killed.
 Napoleon's escape from Elba early in 1815, leading to the short Waterloo campaign meant that the planned disembodiment of the militia was suspended.
 The Royal Monmouth & Brecon Militia remained at Tullamore, though time-expired men were allowed to go home.
 The regiment marched out of Tullamore on 12 September, reaching Carrick-on-Suir on 18 September.
 In November it sailed for Bristol, and was disembodied at Monmouth on 6 January 1816.
 During the 13 years the Royal Monmouth & Brecon Militia had been embodied it had supplied over 3000 recruits to the regular army.

 Long Peace

 After Waterloo there was another long peace.
-Although officers continued to be commissioned into the militia and ballots were still held until 1831, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers were progressively reduced.
+Although officers continued to be commissioned into the militia and ballots were still held, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers (who were occasionally used to maintain public order) were progressively reduced.
+The ballot was suspended by the Militia Act 1829.
 The combined Royal Monmouth & Brecon Militia was broken up in 1820 and the Royal Brecknock Militia and Royal Monmouthshire Militia continued as separate regiments.
 Major Francis Chambre went to the Royal Brecknocks and was promoted to Lt-Col Cmdt on 16 October 1838.
 His adjutant was Capt Egerton Isaacson, who had first been commissioned into the Monmouth & Brecon Militia in 1812 and had then served with the 52nd Light Infantry in the Peninsula and at Waterloo.